-Also wounded were Captain W. M. D’Antignac, of Company K; Lieutenant D. M. Johnson, of Company D; Lieutenant J. T. Key, of Company E, wounded and a prisoner; Lieutenant T. H. Wood, of Company F; Lieutenant S. H. Manget, of Company G, commanding Company H; Lieutenant J. McNeil, of Company C, whose leg was amputated.
-Captains Phinizy and Kibbee and Lieutenants Adams, Davis, and Jenkins were the only unwounded officers.
+Lieutenant George B. Armstead of Company B was mortally wounded.
+Captain James McNeil of Company C, was wounded, losing his leg, and captured.
+Also wounded were Captain W. M. D’Antignac of Company K, Lieutenant D. M. Johnson of Company D, Lieutenant J. T. Key of Company E, wounded and a prisoner; Lieutenant T. H. Wood of Company F; Lieutenant S. H. Manget, of Company G, commanding Company H, Captains Phinizy and Kibbee and Lieutenants Adams, Davis, and Jenkins were the only unwounded officers.

 From the War Department marker for Semmes’ Brigade on the Antietam battlefield: